m0lentum/molentum.github.io/content/notes/stuff-i-liked-in-2025/index.md

 are the basis of actual magic and gods.
 A fun hodgepodge of aesthetics, often quite funny satire, and many great characters.
-Quite a long series which stayed interesting all the way through.
+Quite a long series which stayed interesting all the way through, with the latest part being released just this October.

 **Mary Robinette Kowal — The Martian Contingency**<br/>
 The latest entry in the Lady Astronaut series mentioned in last year's list,